simple-dev-tools/gfluent/README.md

 sheet.bq(bq).load(location="EU")
 ```

-Here is the [document](https://gfluent.readthedocs.io/en/latest/#), and please refer
+## Documents

-to the test cases to see more real examples.
+Here is the [document](https://gfluent.readthedocs.io/en/latest/#), and please refer to the test

-**This project is in the inital phase.**
+cases to see more real examples.

 ## Installation